 Scope 3: Value Chain Emissions

 Scope 3 emissions are also known as “value chain emissions” because they include all of the indirect emissions that result from an organization’s value chain.
-In simple terms, Scope 3 emissions includes all sources not within Scope 1 and 2 emissions, which means they come from upstream and downstream activities, like sourcing raw materials or third-party transportation of finished products or customer use of the product.
+In simple terms, Scope 3 emissions include all sources not within Scope 1 and 2 emissions, which means they come from upstream and downstream activities, like sourcing raw materials or third-party transportation of finished products or customer use of the product.
 One company’s Scope 3 emissions are another’s Scope 1 and 2.

 For many businesses and industries, Scope 3 is where a majority of emissions are generated, and therefore where emissions can be reduced.
 This means that companies who track Scope 3 have leverage over their suppliers and are more likely to address life-cycle impact of their products.